4.2.2. Customs, excise and environmental control

 Extra-fiscal control is also supported by filters based on risk analysis, which determines a documentary control based on the verification of certificates and authorisations issued by competent bodies, or a physical control to declare that the goods due to be dispatched coincide with those declared.

-Table nº 35.
-Results of documentary controls and physical examinations of goods in Customs New window (Annex).
+Table No. 35.
+Results of documentary controls and physical inspections of goods at Customs New window (Annex).

 Regardless of the declaration procedure used (normal or simplified), the ability to identify legitimate, and therefore low-risk trade, allows the customs authorities to focus their limited resources on those operators who represent a greater risk, thereby facilitating legitimate trading.